f5devcentral/f5-velos-training/docs/velos_high_availability.rst

 Tenant Level HA Across Chassis
 ==============================

-F5 does not support tenant HA within the same chassis.
+VELOS does not support tenant HA within the same chassis.
 F5 recommends configuring dual VELOS chassis with identically configured tenants and maintaining HA relationships at the tenant level as seen below.
 This mimics the VIPRION HA behavior between vCMP guests.
 There is no redundancy between chassis at the F5OS platform layer.
 The chassis’ themselves are unaware of the other chassis and there is no HA communication at this level, it’s the tenants that form the HA relationship.

 .. image:: images/velos_high_availability/image8.png
   :align: center